CatalysmsServerManager/docs/docs/en/CSMM/functions.md

 To get a member or role ID, send a message within your Discord server with the format `\@username` or `\@role`.
 The message will appear with the user's discord ID.
 Copy this ID **including the <# and >** into your message to mention the user.

 :::warning
 If you are using handlebars elements within your message, you may find that the system converts some special characters to HTML entity codes, e.g. \&\#27\; for an apostrophe.
-To prevent this, use triple curly braces instead of the usual double curly braces, e.g. `{{{player.name}}}`
+To prevent this, use triple curly braces instead of the usual double curly braces, e.g. <code v-pre>{{{player.name}}}</code>
 :::

 Example: